 Why purchase an annuity?

 When you’re ready to collect your hard-earned pension pot, you can use some or all of your money to buy a guaranteed income, normally for life.
 At Wesleyan Assurance Society, we work with Retirement Line to help you find the best rates on the market, so you can find an annuity that helps cover the cost of the essentials throughout your retirement.
-And if you aren't sure what's right for you, you can get advice from a Wesleyan Financial Services Consultant.
+And if you aren't sure what's right for you, speak to a Specialist Financial Adviser from Wesleyan Financial Services for further advice.

 - Guaranteed income for life